The Rolex waiting list may sound difficult, but it’s easier than that. It’s also as real as all you need to do is spend money.

 TL;DR? – You need to choose an AD and give them money in the hopes that they will allocate you a Rolex stainless steel sports.

-Q: Is the expression of interests the same as the waiting list?
+Q: Is the expression of interest the same as the waiting list?

 Q: Does the waiting list apply for Tudor?